deepjoy10x/aboUTME/README.md

 created.
 On your SmartThings app, choose "Add a Thing" and the device you just created from developer IDE will appear.
 Confirm it.

+There are few required preferences you must set before you can really use the device.
+You can set them up on either the app or IDE:

+### Device key

+This is the password you used on OpenGarage web UI to do actions and change options.
+The factory default is `opendoor`.

+### HTTP(s) prefix

+This is the way you exposed the web UI to the internet.
+If you just mapped the port on your router, this should be something like `http://yourip:port`.
+If you setup a reverse proxy with HTTPS, this should be something like `https://yourdomain`.